HannaRV/subscription-tracker/CONTRIBUTING.md

 ## Getting Started

-For basic setup and installation instructions, see the main [README.md](README.md).
+For basic setup and installation instructions, see [README.md](README.md).

 ### Development Setup
 1. Fork the repository on GitHub